PiSupply/PiJuice/Software/README.md

 This is the user scripts menu tab as we mentioned in the above screenshot description where you can add paths to custom scripts that you can trigger on events.

+User scripts can be assigned to user functions called by system task when configured event arise.
+This should be non-blocking callback function that implements customized system functions or event logging.

 ## PiJuice Configuration

 ### PiJuice HAT General Config Menu